decent-man/bashscripts/README.md

 ![App Selector](/screenshots/appselect.png)

+/The colors are  changed manually in the script itself as I don't know how to implement that with the arguments itself yet, atleast not on demand but only forcibly :(

-I personally wrote it to make a Power Menu(Logout,Reboot, Shutdown that sort of thing -I'm not a power user lol) for my i3wm since it doesn't one -I believe for the freedom to have a custom one.
+I personally wrote it to make a Power Menu(Logout,Reboot, Shutdown that sort of thing -I'm not a power user lol) for my i3wm since it doesn't have one -I believe for the freedom to have a custom one.

 In my use case the command looks like :

 	ddlg "Which Exit Method?:" Logout "i3-msg exit" Reboot restart Shutdown poweroff

-Where the output looks like[the colors are  changed manually in the script itself as I don't know how to implement that with the arguments itself yet, atleast not on demand but only forcibly :( ]:
+Where the output looks like:

 ![power menu implementation](/screenshots/mypwrmenu.png)

 Its made with the idea of being expandable even if I have only ever used it for such a basic thing.

 You can customize it all you like to your own needs.
-That is the essence of Linux.
+That is the thing with Linux.

-Thats it from my side.

 **Possible Updates:**
  - A feature to connect to dmenu options directly(-nf -sb -sf,etc) so you can specify different colors for dynamic usage(and for Eye Candy ofcourse)